Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/CFTPARM.md

 weight: 380
 --- The <span id="Defining_CFTPARM"></span>CFTPARM object is used to specify parameters that control the operation of Transfer CFT as a whole and to select other parameter setting commands to be used at run time.
-The [Symbolic variables](../../../command_summary/symbolic_variables) topic describes how symbolic variables can be used in the identification and in the body of these procedures.
+The Symbolic variables](../../../command_summary/symbolic_variables) topic describes how symbolic variables can be used in the identification and in the body of these procedures.